Lau397/Case_Study_Bike-Share/DA_Cyclistic_report.md

 The analysis began with a data study as detailed as possible, through the statistics after any transformations and the plots by the end of the Jupyter Notebook.
 * First, the categorical data was identified.
 Columns: rideable_type and member_casual.
 The stations names, after taking a look at the information there, it was explicit that there was no pattern for these names, as these vary a lot and are different points within the city, so these were not considered and dropped from the dataframe.
 * The amount of unique values of the categorical data was:
-    - For the rideable_type column: electric_bike 148575 classic_bike ➡ 107083 and docked_bike ➡ 3020
+    - For the rideable_type column: electric_bike ➡ 148575, classic_bike ➡ 107083, and docked_bike ➡ 3020
-    - For the member_casual column: member ➡ 196477 (~76%) and casual ➡ 62201 (~24%)
+    - For the member_casual column: member ➡ 196477 (~76%), and casual ➡ 62201 (~24%)
 * No duplicated data was found.
 * Two columns were not in the correct data type: 'started at' and 'ended at'.
 These were changed to the correct datetime type.
 * NaN values were checked in the dataframe for the columns end_lat and end_lng, these NaN values were replaced by the mean of each column.

-* Comparisons were made through statistics:
+Comparisons were made through statistics of features.
+The results are as follows:

 ### **4.1.
 Comparing between type of customers versus time length***
 * On average, customers have a traveled time of: